antosaracino/antosaracino.github.io/_pages/about.md

 I also am a Research Assistant at Triangle Universities Nuclear Laboratory (TUNL) in the Nuclear Structure group.

+My research explores nuclear structure at its most fundamental level, while maintaining a clear focus on its broader significance across various fields of applied science.

 When I’m not in the lab, I enjoy spending time at the climbing gym or traveling to discover inspiring landscapes and artistic masterpieces.
 I also enjoy cooking and sharing meals with the people I love.

 Research Interests